hyperledger-labs/perun-doc/source/go-perun/new_tutorial/contracts/contracts.rst

 Usually, you would assume that they are already deployed and the addresses are known in advance.
 But since this is a complete example for a local chain, we must deploy them.

+We start by giving you a high-level overview here.
+This overview will help you to understand the upcoming sections.
+In the :ref:`Contract Deployment <lv-contract-deployment>` section, we will go deeper into deploying the contracts we talk about here.

 Adjudicator
 -----------